Neuro-Symbolic ODE Discovery with Latent Grammar Flow: Introduction

 Natural and engineered systems are commonly described by dynamical models, in which governing laws are expressed as differential equations derived from observations.
 These equations enable predictions by linking estimated model responses to measured data~\cite{zembowicz_discovery_1992,schmidt_distilling_2009}, eventually underpinning the foundation of diverse computational models.
 The inference of differential equations is a challenging task due to innate noise, uncertainty and ill-posedness.
 Although successful applications of data-driven methods in simulating dynamical systems exist~\cite{chen_neural_2018}, they are often black-box and neither transfer easily to similar systems nor support clear interpretation, limiting the extraction of further knowledge.
 Symbolic regression addresses this limitation by discovering compact, transparent mathematical expressions directly from data, providing interpretability, transferability and, hence, an extension to the body of scientific knowledge. \\

-\textbf{Symbolic regression} methods can be divided into generative methods, which learn a distribution over equations and sample from this distribution, and search methods, which explore the space of expressions using heuristics, or a hybrid thereof.
+\textbf{Symbolic regression} methods can be divided into generative methods, which learn a distribution over equations and provide a symbolic equation given a trajectory, and search methods, which explore the space of expressions using heuristics, or a hybrid thereof.
 Generative methods sample a complete equation, whose numerical constants are subsequently identified through optimisation.
 Such learning-based methods rely on a large corpus of data consisting of both the symbolic equations and their numerical realisations and are often based on deep transformer architectures~\cite{lample_deep_2019,dascoli_deep_2022,kamienny_deep_2023,becker_predicting_2023}.
-On the other hand, search methods explore the space of potential equations with evolutionary algorithms~\cite{koza_genetic_1992,bongard_automated_2007,tsoulos_solving_2006,cranmer_discovering_2020,cranmer_interpretable_2023}, combinatorial search~\cite{brence_probabilistic_2021,omejc_probabilistic_2024} or reinforcement learning~\cite{petersen_deep_2019,crochepierre_reinforcement_2022}.
+On the other hand, search methods explore the space of potential equations with evolutionary algorithms~\cite{koza_genetic_1992,bongard_automated_2007,tsoulos_solving_2006,cranmer_discovering_2020,cranmer_interpretable_2023}, combinatorial search~\cite{brence_probabilistic_2021,omejc_probabilistic_2024} or reinforcement learning~\cite{petersen_deep_2021,crochepierre_reinforcement_2022}.
 The search space can thus be restricted through grammars~\cite{hoai_solving_2002,brence_probabilistic_2021,omejc_probabilistic_2024}, embedded directly into the neural network architecture~\cite{sahoo_learning_2018,garmaev_nomto_2025}, or be defined by a candidate dictionary~\cite{brunton_discovering_2016,kaheman_sindy-pi_2020,kacprzyk_d-cipher_2023}.
 Hybrid models combine learning- and search-based methods by sampling equations with a trained model (e.g. by embedding it into a latent space~\cite{yu_grammar-based_2025,li_gensr_2026} or using a large language model~\cite{novikov_alphaevolve_2025,shojaee_llm-sr_2025}) and adapting the prior (e.g. latent vectors or prompts) via use of a suitable optimisation algorithm often based on evolutionary strategies.

 \textbf{Ordinary differential equations} (ODEs) are typically used to model time- or space-dependent dynamical systems.
 ODEs can be represented in implicit form, as in \cref{eq1}, or in explicit form, as in \cref{eq2}, where $\mathcal{D}$ denotes the differential operator, $u(t)$ the solution of the system, $t$ the independent variable, $F(t)$ the input (or force) function and $n$ the order of the ODE.